 CVPR challenge pushes researchers to improve car accident detection AI

-AI from more than 30 countries around the world came together this week for the AI City , a competition to spur the development of better machine learning via tasks such as detecting car accidents and tracking a vehicle across a network of cameras.
+AI researchers from more than 30 countries around the world came together this week for the AI City Challenge, a competition to spur the development of better machine learning via tasks such as detecting car accidents and tracking a vehicle across a network of cameras.
 Now in its fourth year, the challenge pushes AI researchers to create more efficient Intelligent Transportation Systems (ITS).

 Teams from Baidu won three of the four competitions: vehicle counting, multi-camera reidentification, and car accident and stalled vehicle detection.
 Organizing committee member and University of Albany assistant professor Ming-Ching Chang said during the virtual workshop that the top performing model in this category achieved 95.3% accuracy.